YP-Learning/LetUs-C/src/Ch5-Loop-Control-Instruction/B/README.md

 h.
 Write a program to recieve an integer and find its octal equivalent.
 [Solution](./h.c) [Hint: To obtain octal equivalent of an integer, divide it continously by 8 till divident doesn't become zero, then write a remainders obtained in reverse direction.]

+i.
+Write a program to find the range of a set of numbers entered through the keyboard.
+Range is the difference between the smallest and the biggest number is the list.
+[Solution](./i.c)